ZcashFoundation/GrantProposals-2018Q2/README.md

 Submitted proposals and discussions should be productive and respectful.
 For guidance on this, see the [Zcash Code of Conduct.](https://github.com/zcash/zcash/blob/master/code_of_conduct.md) Inappropriate posts or comments will be closed (but archived for post hoc review) by Foundation directors or staff.

-Pseudonymous submissions are allowed and encouraged—however, please note that due to the Foundation's reporting requirements as a 501(c)3 that your identity will need to be revealed to Foundation personnel and we'll need to collect and report tax information to the IRS.
+Pseudonymous submissions are permitted.
+However, note that one of the evaluation criteria is the team's established qualifications.
+Also, note that due to the Foundation's reporting requirements as a 501(c)3 that your identity will need to be revealed to Foundation personnel and we'll need to collect and report tax information to the IRS.

 ## Writing Tips and Contact Information